mssfoobar/docs/blog/2024-03-21_versioning.md

 It makes more sense to use pragmatic versioning for the overall system as it is actually an aggregation of many different services, as well as the architecture of the entire system.
 The versioning of the overall system also carries branding, and other meanings.
-If we use semantic versioning for that, it can be quite unclear which number to increase for the oversall system, or simply not useful.
+If we use semantic versioning for that, it can be quite unclear which number to increase for the overall system, or simply not useful.
 Pragmatic versioning more closely matches the message we want to convey.

 As for indivdual services or packages, it's much clearer whether a change is a `MAJOR`, `MINOR`, or `PATCH` and that message can be conveyed through the version numbers.